Brooks County Public Library: Search for a new library

 Dues to the library were substantial enough during its early years to meet the costs of upkeep and maintenance, but with a growing population of Quitman and a higher interest in the public library, lack of money started to become an issue.
-A local bill was passed to allow Brooks County to allocate $600.00 per year for library use which solved this issue.
+A local bill was passed to allow Brooks County to allocate $600 per year for library use, which solved this issue.

-In 1911 the library had again outgrown its building.
+By 1911 the library had again outgrown its building.
 Surrounding counties at this time were being met with great success by petitioning industrialist Andrew Carnegie for funds to construct their own public libraries.
 Brooks County similarly requested $10,000 from Carnegie in 1911 and secured a grant from the Carnegie Library Fund.
-However, despite this Carnegie grant, the lowest bids for construction were $12,000, and the Library Board denied this increased price believing the Carnegie Fund was more than enough to construct their building.
+However, despite this Carnegie grant, the lowest bids for construction were $12,000, and the Library Board denied this increase, believing the Carnegie Fund was more than enough to construct their building.
 After no plans to secure the bid were found, the Carnegie Fund cancelled the gift in 1919.
 Still in need of a new library, the citizens now resorted to old methods of fundraising.
 To help, in 1917 the city of Quitman agreed to provide another $50 per month for library purposes.
-Additionally, in 1925, Brooks County became the state's first county to pass a local bill authorizing the use of general county funds to support libraries.
+In 1925, Brooks County became the state's first county to pass a local bill authorizing the use of general county funds to support libraries.
 Funding also began to come in from various local clubs.
-The Quitman Woman's club provided $2,000, and the United Daughters of the Confederacy and Daughters of the America Revolution promised another $300 yearly.
-With the advent of the Works Progress Administration the county secured another $5,000 library grant.
-With adequate funding the new building began construction in 1933 and in 1939 was recognized in a pamphlet by the American Library Association as one of the ideal "Small Library Buildings" in the county - the only one chosen in the entire Southeast.
+The Quitman Woman's Club provided $2,000, and the United Daughters of the Confederacy and Daughters of the American Revolution promised another $300 yearly.
+With the advent of the Works Progress Administration, the county secured another $5,000 library grant.
+With adequate funding, the new building began construction in 1933.
+In 1939 it was recognized in a pamphlet by the American Library Association as one of the ideal "Small Library Buildings" in the county — the only one chosen in the entire Southeast.

 The library continued to grow and receive proper funding over the next decade.
-In 1946 the library received $800 in state-aid to increase their outreach to rural communities.
+In 1946 the library received $800 in state aid to increase its outreach to rural communities.
 To do so, a bookmobile was added to the library in 1948.

-Modern Years
+Modern years

-In 1993 the library moved to its new location on Barwick Road and the grand opening was held in 1994.
+In 1993 the library moved to its new location on Barwick Road.
+The grand opening was held in 1994.